wso2/docs-is/en/docs/samples/implicit-playground.md

-# Implicit Grant with OAuth Playground
+# Implicit Grant with OAuth 2.0 Playground

-This page guides you through using a **sample Playground application** to try out authentication to an OAuth/OpenID Connect web application using the [Implicit](insertlink) grant type.
+This page guides you through using a **sample Playground application** to try out authentication to an OAuth 2.0/OpenID Connect web application using the [Implicit](insertlink) grant type.

 ----